Homeless Housing, Assistance and Prevention (HHAP) Grants

 HHAP Allocations to Sacramento CoC (Rounds 1-5)

-The state’s HHAP program is designed to support systemic change rather than one-time, short-term efforts.
-The Sacramento Continuum of Care (CoC) has, therefore, strategically paced spending, focusing on building durable infrastructure and programs that will stabilize the homelessness response system over time.
-Investments in prevention programs, the Coordinated Access Navigation (CAN) team, and data systems like the Homeless Management Information System (HMIS) are foundational and meant to serve the community for years.
-This deliberate, phased approach ensures resources remain flexible and responsive to evolving community needs.
+The Sacramento CoC has strategically paced spending of state HHAP grants to focus on durable infrastructure and programs that will stabilize the homelessness response system over time.
+Investments have been made in prevention programs, 2-1-1 helpline integration with the Coordinated Access System, the Coordinated Access Navigation (CAN) team, and data systems like the Homeless Management Information System (HMIS).
+These are foundational and meant to serve the community for years.
+This deliberate, phased approach ensures that resources remain flexible and responsive to evolving community needs.

 HHAP allocations include: